55:02 · April 23, 2024

 Thank you for listening!
 If you found this conversation encouraging or helpful, please share this episode with your friends and loved ones.
 Or please leave us a review—it really helps!

 Our guest for this episode was Hunter Dockery, who works on Serge’s Development team forming ministry partnerships.
 He’s passionate about helping people get a glimpse into the mission’s work.
 This episode was hosted by Jim Lovelady.
 Production by Anna Madsen, Grace Chang, and Sunny Chi.
-Music by Tommy Leahy.
+Music by Tommy L.

 𝑮𝒓𝒂𝒄𝒆 𝒂𝒕 𝒕𝒉𝒆 𝑭𝒓𝒂𝒚 𝑷𝒐𝒅𝒄𝒂𝒔𝒕 is produced by SERGE, an international missions agency that sends and cares for missionaries and develops gospel-centered programs and resources for ongoing spiritual renewal.
 Learn more and get involved at serge.org.